google/oss-fuzz/infra/base-images/base-libfuzzer/README.md

 Many well-crafted build scripts will automatically use these variables.
 If not, passing them manually to a build tool might be required.

 # Child Image Interface

 ## Sources

-Child image has to checkout all sources it needs to compile fuzzers into `/src/` directory.
+Child image has to checkout all sources it needs to compile fuzzers into `$SRC` directory.
 When the image is executed, a directory could be mounted on top of these with local checkouts using
 `docker run -v $HOME/my_target:/src/my_target ...`.